Coconut Coffee Caffeine Content

 Is Coconut Coffee Healthy?

-It has been said by many health experts on health websites like WebMD, Healthline and many more that indicate that coconut coffee is healthy, and it is beneficial to add coconut oil to your coffee may improve health.
+It has been said by many health experts on health websites like WebMD, Healthline and many more that indicate that coconut coffee is healthy, and it is beneficial to add coconut oil to your coffee may improve your health.
 It has the potential to speed up your metabolism, and increase energy levels.
 The effect of coconut oil and the caffeine in coffee is said to enhance your metabolism and aid in burning more calories and improving your energy levels.

-Let’s be honest here, coffee on its own does a good job in helping you to poop.
+Let’s be honest here: coffee on its own does a good job in helping you to poop.
 Adding coconut oil is known to promote good digestive health and functions not as a stimulant for helping you to poop but as a lubricant and may aid in softening your poop.

 Final Thoughts – Coconut Coffee Caffeine

-The coconut coffee caffeine content is at the right amount to not be fussy about ordering a second cup, or another later in the day to enjoy and savour that exotic taste.
+The coconut coffee caffeine content is at the right amount to not be fussy about ordering a second cup, or another later in the day to enjoy and savor that exotic taste.
 At 65 mg per cup on average it is not too little and not too much.
 It is enough to stimulate you and give you that boost that you need with no need to worry about the 400 mg daily limit set by the FDA.

 Did you make a coconut coffee?
 Join our online coffee community on Facebook/Meta and share your coconut coffee recipe and tips with our tribe!